masonjames/mj-popcorntv-wiki/How-to-Install-(Windows).md

+If you would prefer to watch a video that goes along with this, please click [here.](https://www.youtube.com/watch?v=x_A58Ttvjd0)
 ## Section 1: Preparing the Application

 Step 1.
 Download Popcorn TV or Clone the Repository.
 For ease of updating I suggest that you clone the repository, if you do not know how to do that then please follow this [guide.
 (To be added)]()